 By going to the forest behind the resort you can spot hornbills, cuckatoos, even birds of paradise if you are lucky…

 Friwen is a small island off Gam with a few homestays and a village.
-Boat going to Fam or Wayag on a day trip from Sorong often stop under the huge trees on the beach.
+Boats going to Fam or Wayag on a day trip from Sorong often stop under the huge trees on the beach.

 Arborek is more isolated.
 The main interest of the islands is its proximity with Manta-spotting area.
 Please note that Manta season is from October until February.